Skip to content

 • Butter: This is mixed in with the potatoes and the crunchy topping for some added richness.

 • Onions: I like to include some fresh chopped green onions to help boost the flavor.
-If you don’t have fresh onions on hand, you can mix in some onion powder instead.
+If you don’t have fresh onions on hand, use onion powder instead.

 • Cheese: They wouldn’t be cheesy potatoes without the cheese!
 I like to grate my own sharp cheddar cheese and then stir it into the potato mixture.